alibaba/pipcook/docs/doc/Low-level-plugin-style Quick Start-en.md

-# Quick Start
+# Low-level-plugin-style Quick Start

 This article will show how to build a Pipcook pipeline step by step from an example, so that you can quickly get started with Pipcook and start the Pipcook project.
+Compared to high-level API, this way let you combine different plugins as you want and provide more flexible way to build pipeline.

 <a name="wvxFK"></a>
 ### Prepare the environment